-Attendance at clinical duties and didactics is mandatory.
-Unexcused absences will not be tolerated and may result in disciplinary action, potentially including a requirement to repeat a clinical block or rotation.
-Students have allotted institutional holidays as stated in the student handbook and on each academic calendar.
+Attendance at clinical and didactic activities is mandatory.
+Unexcused absences will not be tolerated and may result in disciplinary action, potentially including a requirement to repeat the clinical block or rotation.
+Students have been allotted institutional holidays as stated in the student handbook and academic calendar.

-Students assigned to WBAMC will be excused from duty on institutional holidays.
-Students will be expected to work on Military Training Days that do not coincide with institutional holidays.
+Students assigned to rotations at William Beaumont Army Medical Center (WBAMC) will be excused from duty on institutional holidays.
+However, students will be expected to work on military training days that do not coincide with institutional holidays.
 If the clinic the student is assigned to is closed, the student will be assigned duties on campus for the day.

-Students are required to attend both the first and last days of the rotation.
-The only excused absences will be for interviews, illnesses (with doctor's note), or documented family emergency.
-Students will not be excused in order to depart for an away or international rotation.
+Students are required to attend both the first and last days of every rotation.
+The only excused absences will be for interviews, illnesses (with a doctor's note), or documented family emergency.
+Students will not be excused for away or international rotations.

-Absences are only excused at the discretion of the Clerkship/Course Director.
+Absences are excused at the discretion of the clerkship/course director.
 Commonly excused absences include:

 - Illness

 - Family Emergency

 - Death in the Family

 - Religious Holidays (please see the Religious Holy Days Policy in the Student Affairs Handbook)

 - Presenting at a National Conference

-- Interviews for Residency (MS4 only)
+- Interviews for Residency (MS4s only)

-Absences in the Third Year
+>Absences in the Third Year

 During the third year, a student is expected to attend all clinical and didactic activities.
-If a student will be absent for any activity, they must obtain approval from the Clerkship Director.
-If the Clerkship Director determines that a student's absence(s) compromises the student's ability to attain the necessary competencies, they may require the student to make up days or complete alternate assignments.
+If s/he plans to be absent for any activity, advance approval must be obtained from the clerkship director.
+If the clerkship director determines that a student's absence compromises his/her ability to attain the necessary competencies, the student may be required to make up days or complete alternative assignments.
 If a student is required to make up time, this must be completed during unscheduled time and the hours worked must be in compliance with the duty hour policy.

-If a student is absent more than 4 days per block or 12 days during third year, it will be reviewed by the Associate Dean for Student Affairs.
-Excessive absences could be a violation of the Student Code of Conduct and may be forwarded to the Grading and Promotions Committee.
+If a student is absent for more than four days per block or 12 days during third year, the absences will be assessed by the associate dean for student affairs.
+Excessive absences could be a violation of the Student Code of Conduct and may be forwarded to the Grading and Promotions Committee (GPC).

-In the event of an emergency that results in an absence from clerkship duties, the student must notify the Clerkship Coordinator AND the Office of Student Affairs as noted above as soon as possible.
+In the event of an emergency that results in an absence from clerkship duties, the student must notify the clerkship coordinator and the Office of Student Affairs, as noted above, as soon as possible.

-Absences in the Fourth Year
+>Absences in the Fourth Year

-In the fourth year, a student may have no more than three excused absences in a 4 week block without having to make up that time.
-However, if the Clerkship/Course Director determines that a student's absence(s) compromised the student's ability to attain the necessary competencies, they may require the student to make up days or assignments, regardless of the number of days missed.
-It is also at the discretion of the Clerkship/Course Director to give the student an alternate assignment to satisfy all or part of the make-up time.
+In the fourth year, a student may have no more than three excused absences in a four-week block without having to make up that time.
+However, if the clerkship/course director determines that the student's absence(s) compromised his/her ability to attain the necessary competencies, the student may be required to make up days or assignments, regardless of the number of days missed.
+It is also at the discretion of the clerkship/course director to give the student an alternative assignment to satisfy all or part of the make-up time.
 If a student is required to make up time, this must be completed during unscheduled time and the hours worked must be in compliance with the duty hour policy.

-If a student is absent more than 6 days in a semester during fourth year, it will be reviewed by the Associate Dean for Student Affairs.
-Excessive absences could be a violation of the Student Code of Conduct and may be forwarded to the Grading and Promotions Committee.
+If a student is absent for more than six days in a semester during the fourth year, the absences will be assessed by the associate dean for student affairs.
+Excessive absences could be a violation of the Student Code of Conduct and may be forwarded to the GPC.

-Notification of Absence (Third and Fourth Year)
+>Notification of Absences (Third and Fourth Years)